Best Knife Steel | Our Steel Choices

 CPM CRU-WEAR®

 CPM CRU-WEAR is a type of air-hardening tool steel that can be heat-treated to reach a hardness level of HRC 60-65.
 It's designed as an upgraded version of conventional Cru-Wear and D2 steels, offering improved wear resistance, significantly higher toughness, and the ability to achieve greater hardness.
-While both D2 and CPM CRU-WEAR contain carbides for wear resistance, CPM CRU-WEAR contains more vanadium carbides, which are harder and more effective at resisting wear than chromium carbides found in D2.
-Additionally, CPM CRU-WEAR's higher achievable hardness is due to its sufficient tungsten and molybdenum content, which triggers a secondary hardening response not seen in D2.
-Its tempering temperature range is also higher, making it compatible with a wider range of surface treatments.
-Lastly, being made through the CPM process, CPM CRU-WEAR is less prone to chipping and breakage compared to conventionally produced tool steels.
+While both D2 and CPM CRU-WEAR contain carbides for wear resistance, CPM CRU-WEAR contains more vanadium carbides, which are tougher and more effective at resisting wear than chromium carbides found in D2.
+CPM CRU-WEAR's higher achievable hardness is due to its sufficient tungsten and molybdenum content, which triggers a secondary hardening response not seen in D2.
+Its tempering temperature range is also higher, making it compatible with a broader range of surface treatments.
+Lastly, being made through the CPM process, CPM CRU-WEAR is less prone to chipping and breakage than conventionally produced tool steels.
 You will start to see more of this steel in our Frontline Series.

 D2

 D2 is a type of tool steel known for its ability to harden in air, containing high amounts of carbon and chromium.
 When heat-treated, it can reach a hardness level of HRC 60-62.
 Its microstructure is rich in carbides, contributing to its impressive resistance against abrasion.
 Because of this quality, D2 has been a popular choice for cold work applications demanding exceptional wear resistance for quite some time.
 Additionally, it's relatively easy to machine when in its annealed state.
-Like other air-hardening tool steels, D2 also shows minimal distortion during the hardening process.
-This blade steel gets a bad rap because it is associated with China (ours isn’t) with names like D-poo.
-But when it comes to purpose build applications, it’s one of the best for hard use.
-Which is why we choose this steel for our Axes.
+Like other air-hardening tool steels, D2 shows minimal distortion during the hardening process.
+This blade steel gets a bad rap because it is associated with China (ours isn't) with names like D-poo.
+But when it comes to purpose-built applications, it's one of the best for rugged use.
+Which is why we chose this steel for our Axes.

-We source our steel from Niagara Specialty Metals located in New York.
+We source our steel from Niagara Specialty Metals, located in New York.

 You don't have to take our word for it.
 You can find all of this information at crucible.com